owsolutions/amazing-time-picker/README.md

 <input atp-time-picker value="19:00"></input>
 ```

-## Opening component programmicaly
+## Opening component programmatically
-You can also open a timepicker dialog programmically.
+You can also open a timepicker dialog programmatically.
 In order to open that, you need to import the service in your component:

 ```
 import { AmazingTimePickerService } from 'amazing-time-picker';